willenny/MechaCar_Statistical_Analysis/README.md

 ![t test lot 3](https://user-images.githubusercontent.com/109091887/200990803-4efd9cad-49b2-4759-9e90-7918879c479f.PNG)

 When completing a t test between lot 3 and the population, our p-value of 0.04 is below our significance level.
 Therefore, we do have sufficient evidence to reject the null hypothesis, and we would state that the mean PSI in manufacturing lot 3 is statistically different from the population mean of 1,500 pounds per square inch.

+## Study Design: MechaCar vs Competition

+- What metric or metrics are you going to test?

+In order to determine how MechaCars perform against their competition several metrics of interest would be: cost, engine type, safety rating, reliability, fuel economony, and odometer reading.

+- What is the null hypothesis or alternative hypothesis?

+The null hypothesis is that the mean difference in the safety rating between MechaCar and it's competitor is zero.
+The alternative hypothesis is that the mean difference in safety rating between MechaCar and it's competitor is not zero.

+- What statistical test would you use to test the hypothesis?
+And why?

+In order to test the hypothesis, a two-sample t-tests can be used to compare MechaCar's safety rating with it's competitor's safety rating, each coming from a their population of cars.
+More specifically, a pair t-test can be completed because we want to pair observations in one dataset with observations in another.

+- What data is needed to run the statistical test?

+Firstly, each sample size needs to be reasonably large.
+Generally speaking, this means that the sample data distribution should be similar to its population data distribution.
+Increasing the sample size until it's distribution resembles the population distribution would ensure an appropriate amount of data.
+In each sample, the safety rating data would need to be collected fo each car.